BigSamu/OpenSearch_Changelog_PR_Bridge/README.md

 ## Contributing

+The **Automated Changelog Release Notes Process** is the result of a concerted effort by OpenSearch maintainers and contributors to improve the development experience for all involved in OpenSearch suite.

-Contributions to the `OpenSearch-bot` are welcome!
-See our [Developer Guide](docs/DEVELOPER_GUIDE.md) for instructions on how to set up the project in your local environment.
-If you have any suggestions for how to improve the app, please feel free to open an issue or submit a pull request.
+Contributions to the **OpenSearch Changelog PR Bridge** are welcome!
+See our [Developer Guide](docs/DEVELOPER_GUIDE.md) for instructions on how to set up the project in your local environment and [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines.

 ## License